We all make mistakes.

 It’s morning here in America, friend.
 The brilliant light of day is illuminating every dark corner and exposing every unsavory decision from the night before.
 Regardless of your vote in November, there are millions of people sharing this nation with you today who don’t care to hold the past against you or to nurture a grudge that keeps you shamed.

-We just desperately hope you’ll be part of the way forward with the rest of us who see that the monster isn’t under the bed—it isn’t Muslim or gay or Democrat or Republican.
+We just desperately hope you’ll be part of the way forward with the rest of us who see that the monster isn’t under the bed—it isn’t Muslim or gay or Democrat.

 The real monster isn’t even one man with a great capacity for evil and an unprecedented power to wield it.